INVENTING

 PROTOTYPING

-Once the Inventor NPC has green-lit your plan, you must create a prototype!
+Once the Crafting Ref has green-lit your blueprint, you must create a prototype!
 Find the listed items for your creation (which will be labelled and hidden within the world for you to find…) and put them together.
 Be wary, not all tests go well!

 FINAL PRODUCT